G-ram/HAWK/text/HAWKFinalReport.md

 *postfix-expression*:

 * *primary-expression*
+* *identifier[expression]*
-* *postfix-expression[expression]*
+* *identifier[expression_1]...[expression_n]*
-* *postfix-expression(argument-expression-list)* //arglist is optional
+* *identifier(argument-expression-list)* //arglist is optional

 ##### 3.3.2.A Table References

-A postfix expression followed by an expression in square brackets is a postfix expression denoting a subscripted table reference.
-The expression in square brackets must be a table key of type string, the postfix expression must be a table.
-The whole expression is of type table, string (the value of the value associated with the key).
+A identifier followed by one or more square brackets, each containing an expression, is an expression denoting a subscripted table reference.
+The expressions in square brackets must be a table key of type string or an integer (which will be automatically converted to a string).
+The identifier must reference a table.
+The whole expression is the type of value type of the table nested by the number of indices provided.

 ##### 3.3.2.B Function Calls
 A function call is a postfix expression (function designator) followed by parentheses containing a possibly empty, comma-separated list of expressions which constitute the arguments to the function.
 A declaration for the function must previously exist in scope.
 Recursive functions are permitted.